We accept requests to research the Archives from Keuka College staff, faculty, students, alumni, and members of the public.

 While the Archives does not currently have a finding aid on the open web for researchers to search, we can research your topic for you and pull materials for your visit.
 We cannot allow visitors to enter the archives and pull materials themselves.
 Original materials must be accessed in Lightner library and may not be checked out.
 Under special circumstances, we can allow Keuka College staff or faculty members to take materials to another building on campus.
 Original materials must never leave the premises of Keuka College.

-To make a request to research the Archives, please email your question or research interest to April Higgins at email@example.com.
+To make a request to research the Archives, please email your question or research interest to Linda Park at firstname.lastname@example.org.

 Materials in KCASC may only be reproduced by the Archives and Special Collections.
 Reproductions taken from printed or electronic materials which have not been supplied by the Archives are prohibited.